An Engaged Life

 -

-Don’t drop the head It gives the impression of defeat.
+Don’t drop the head It can give the impression of avoidance or defeat.

 -